bloomreach/brxm/ui-extension/DEVELOPER.md

 ## Release NPM package

 The Maven build only generates a JAR file.
 The main audience of this library are NPM users, though.
-The NPM package must be released with the Bash script:
+The NPM package must be released with the Bash script, after the build has run:

+     $ mvn clean verify
      $ ./release-npm-package.sh <semantic-version-to-release>

 The script releases the UI extension package on NPM central.